davatorium/rofi/README.md

 - fake transparency
 - window mode on KWin which implements different protocols than the wlr family

+### Wayland DPI

+On wayland, the output is only known after the first surface is shown.
+This makes sizing rofi windows in absolute size (mm) very difficult, a problem unique for rofi, as the actual DPI is unknown before hand.
+This can be worked around by manually passing the right DPI via configuration system.
+If the `dpi` config option is set to `0` and only one monitor is connected rofi will use the DPI of the only connected monitor or if you have multiple monitors and you specify a monitor name, it will use the DPI of that monitor.

 ## Manpage

 For more up to date information, please see the manpages.
 The other sections